Audio Converters support both Peak and Loudness Normalization. Which one to choose?

 Loudness (EBU R128) Normalization

-The EBU R128 standard provides an algorithm to analyze the sound intelligently and similarly how we hear it, i.e. it takes into account that we hear frequencies between 1000 – 6000 Hz as louder.
+The EBU R128 standard provides an algorithm to analyze sound intelligently, similar to how we perceive it, i.e., it takes into account that we perceive frequencies between 1000 and 6000 Hz as louder.
 According to the EBU R128 standard, the Perceived Loudness of audio is measured in Loudness Units, LU, or LUFS (Loudness Units, referenced to Full Scale).

 Perceived Loudness does not correspond to the Peak Level.
 Below are examples of two audios, normalized to -15 LUFS with Loudness Normalization.
 Both audios have the same Perceived Loudness, but quite different Peak Levels.

-An example of using Loudness Normalization is adjusting the volume of a collection of audio files at different volumes and making them all as close as possible to the same volume.
+An example of using Loudness Normalization is adjusting the volume of a collection of audio files with varying volumes to make them all as close as possible to the same volume.

 Choosing the suitable Target Level in such a case is essential.
-High values of Target Level may lead to compression and result in the difference of Perceived Loudness of output audio tracks.
+High values of Target Level may lead to compression and result in a difference in Perceived Loudness of output audio tracks.
 In normal circumstances, the recommended value for Target Level should be between -23 LUFS and -18 LUFS.

 There are different types of Loudness: